irissorg/transcripts.podcast.iriss.org.uk/content/transcript/self-directed-support-survey.md

 CM Audit Scotland, so we check public money's being spent properly and effectively, that's essentially what we do, but that includes the billions spent on providing health and social care services every year.
 So that's about us really examining not only how money is being spent, but also whether policies are effectively achieving what they're supposed to do.
 So it's about the money, but it's about the outcomes as well.
 So for Self-Directed Support, what we wanted to know really was whether it's helping to achieve better outcomes for people who need support and their carers, and their families.
 So our report is trying to shine a light on what's working well and what needs to get better.
 It really is an improvement agenda for us and we do this work on behalf of the Auditor General and Accounts Commission.

-Int.
-So this is a National survey then across Scotland, looking at the improvement agenda, and what exactly does the survey really want to know?
+MD So this is a National survey then across Scotland, looking at the improvement agenda, and what exactly does the survey really want to know?

 CM Yeah, I mean so, we're 6 years into the 10-year Self-Directed Support strategy.
 It's an area that's not new to us.
 We reported an early progress about 3 years ago and I think that we just felt that it's a good time now to go back in and review progress again.
 So that we can help with identifying what's wrong, we can identify what's working well, for further improvements are needed and it kind of felt like the right time to do that.
 So 6 years into a 10-year strategy, you know, things are going well but there are some areas for improvement and we wanted to be able to contribute to that.